 But fiscal planning can be a little trickier for online sellers, because they typically have lower expenses and higher profit margins than traditional retailers.
 That means should your tea cozies made from vintage quilts suddenly be featured on Etsy’s homepage, you could wind up with an unexpected windfall.
 “The self-employment tax can really trip people up,” says Bob Meighan, a certified public accountant and vice president of TurboTax.
 Last year, that was 13.3 percent of your business income – but down from 15.3 percent in 2010.
 “What you’re doing is paying into Social Security and Medicare for yourself,” he adds.
 That can be a big bite from a small revenue stream.

-And beginning this year, companies that process payments are required to send 1099-K statements to taxpayers who annually sell more than $20,000 worth of goods and have more than 200 transactions on sites such as Etsy or eBay.
-Most online sellers, of course, don’t do that kind of volume, but all small businesses must report their income and expenses to the IRS.
+And beginning this year, taxpayers who annually sell more than $20,000 worth of goods and have more than 200 transactions on sites like Etsy or eBay will be required to send the IRS a new form, the 1099-K. Most online sellers, of course, don’t do that kind of volume, but all small businesses must report their income and expenses to the IRS.
 Many online sellers don’t realize that many of the fees they pay to Ebay and Paypal are deductible, as are their materials costs and shipping expenses.

 “The biggest mistake [Etsy sellers make] is not becoming knowledgeable about the tax law before starting their business,” according to JJMFinance, an Etsy store that provides tax services to other Etsy sellers.
 “Every Etsy seller should have a bookkeeping system that they feel comfortable using the moment they start spending or receiving their first revenues.”